-Ben is Counsel in Wiggin and Dana’s Litigation Department and is a member of the firm's Antitrust and Consumer Protection Practice Group; Intellectual Property Litigation Practice Group; and White Collar Defense, Investigations and Corporate Compliance Practice Group.
+Ben is a Partner in Wiggin and Dana’s Litigation Department and is a member of the firm's Antitrust and Consumer Protection Practice Group; Intellectual Property Litigation Practice Group; and White Collar Defense, Investigations and Corporate Compliance Practice Group.

-Ben is an experienced litigator who has devoted his practice to helping clients navigate a broad range of complex legal issues, including antitrust, intellectual property, licensing, securities fraud, commercial contracts, and regulatory matters.
+Ben is an experienced attorney who has devoted his practice to helping clients navigate a broad range of complex legal issues, including antitrust litigation and advising, intellectual property litigation and licensing, commercial litigation, securities litigation, and regulatory matters.
+Ben has successfully developed and executed strategies in coordination with clients, experts, and consultants in complex matters involving significant monetary stakes for companies such as Qualcomm, Panasonic, IBM, Xerox, and Credit Suisse.

 Before joining Wiggin and Dana, Ben practiced in New York at Cravath, Swaine & Moore LLP, where he represented multinational companies in complex litigation and regulatory matters.